cirosantilli/china-dictatorship/FAQ.md

     The commies exist like any other organization for a sole purpose: maintain their own power.

     If nothing is done to show dissatisfaction, they will never give up on that power.

+    One good way to have perfect stability, is that everyone become a willing slave of the government.

 ## You are harming the Chinese programmers